No. 2 UConn hosts Georgetown following Ransom’s 28-point game - WTOP News

 Hartford, Connecticut; Sunday, 1:30 p.m.
 EST

-BOTTOM LINE: Georgetown visits No. 2 UConn after Kelsey Ransom scored 28 points in Georgetown’s 63-55 loss to the George Mason Patriots.
+BOTTOM LINE: Georgetown faces No. 2 UConn after Kelsey Ransom scored 28 points in Georgetown’s 63-55 loss to the George Mason Patriots.

-The Huskies are 4-0 on their home court.
-UConn is fourth in college basketball with 20.9 assists per game led by Paige Bueckers averaging 4.4.
+The Huskies have gone 4-0 at home.
+UConn averages 79.0 points and has outscored opponents by 26.2 points per game.

 The Hoyas are 3-1 on the road.
-Georgetown is 1-1 in games decided by 3 points or fewer.
+Georgetown ranks second in the Big East shooting 35.4% from 3-point range.

-The Huskies and Hoyas meet Sunday for the first time in conference play this season.
+The Huskies and Hoyas face off Sunday for the first time in conference play this season.

-Victoria Rivera is shooting 40.6% from beyond the arc with 2.8 made 3-pointers per game for the Hoyas, while averaging 12.6 points.
+Victoria Rivera averages 2.8 made 3-pointers per game for the Hoyas, scoring 12.6 points while shooting 40.6% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.